 “If you want to be popular, preach happiness.
 If you want to be unpopular, preach holiness.” – Leonard Ravenhill

-Jesus Christ was hated by the world (John 15:18-23), how is that the certain preachers are loved by the world?
+Since Jesus Christ was hated by the world (John 15:18-23), how is it that certain preachers are loved by the world?
 It is not biblical for there to be celebrity pastors.
 Contrast the popularity and celebrity of some the preachers to the words of John the Baptist who said “He must increase and I must decrease.”
-Jesus said the world loves its own so if the preacher is embraced by the ungodly that should raise red flags.
+Jesus said the world loves its own (John 15:19), and woe unto them when men speak well of you (Luke 6:26), so if the preacher is embraced by the ungodly that should raise red flags.

 9. Yokes Up With False Teachers